amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 - Producer write data to topic (which is made of partitions)
 - Producer automatically know to which broker and partitions to write to
 - If data is sent without keys, producer sends data to partitions in round-robin fashion to load-balance
-- Producer can choose to receive acknowledgement of data writes to partitions: <br/>
+- Producer can choose to receive acknowledgement of data writes to partition: <br/>

     1. `acks=0` - Producer won't wait for acknowledgement (possible data loss) <br/>
     2. `acks=1` - Producer will wait for leader to acknowledge , (default) <br/>